Internships & Fellowships

 The health policy intern or fellow will work closely with Rear Admiral Blumenthal (ret.) on issues including national health policy and reform implementation under the Affordable Care At of 2010, global health, women’s health, the application of health information technology, obesity prevention, food insecurity, global health issues including HIV/AIDS and other important health concerns.

-This position offers a unique opportunity to contribute to the New America Foundation’s Health Policy Program that is framing health policy recommendations for the Administration, Congress and the American public to address critical health challenges and opportunities facing the United States and the world.
+This position offers a unique opportunity to contribute to New America’s Health Policy Program that is framing health policy recommendations for the Administration, Congress and the American public to address critical health challenges and opportunities facing the United States and the world.
 Health policy interns and fellows will help organize briefing sessions of leading experts from medicine, public health, business, and government to inform the health policy agenda of our nation.

 Duties and Responsibilities include: